Robert J. Bentley: Resignation and guilty plea

-On April 10, 2017, on the same day that the state legislature began impeachment proceedings Bentley resigned as governor of Alabama.
+On April 10, 2017, the same day that the state legislature began impeachment proceedings Bentley resigned as governor of Alabama.
 On the same day, Bentley pleaded guilty to two misdemeanor charges: one for failing to file a major contribution report and the other for knowingly converting campaign contributions for personal use.
 Both charges related to Bentley's concealment of the alleged affair.
 He was booked at the Montgomery County Jail and on the same day was sentenced by Montgomery County Judge Troy Massey to a suspended sentence of 30 days in jail (allowing him to avoid jail time), as well as one year of probation and 100 hours of community service, to be performed under Bentley's role as a physician.
 The judge said that Bentley's probation could be terminated early "if he meets conditions of the plea deal, including refunding his campaign account nearly $9,000 and surrendering his account – worth $37,000 – to the state within a week."
 The guilty plea was part of a plea agreement with the Alabama State Attorney General's office, under which Bentley pleaded guilty to misdemeanor charges "in an effort to avoid felony charges and potential jail time."
 As part of the plea agreement, Bentley accepted a lifetime ban from ever holding public office in Alabama again.

 Bentley was the fourth Alabama governor to resign from office.
 He was succeeded by Lieutenant Governor Kay Ivey, who was sworn into office the day Bentley resigned.

 Personal life

-Bentley and his former wife Dianne have four sons and six granddaughters and one grandson.
+Bentley and his former wife Dianne have four sons, six granddaughters, and a grandson.
 He was an active member of First Baptist Church Tuscaloosa where he served as a deacon and a Sunday School teacher.
 At FBC Tuscaloosa, he has been the chairman of the board of deacons four times and a member of the Youth for Christ advisory board as well as the Family Counseling advisory board.
 In 2016, during the sex scandal involving Bentley, First Baptist Church of Tuscaloosa's senior pastor, Gil McKee, issued a statement saying, "While church discipline is a church family matter, both Governor Robert Bentley and Mrs. Rebekah Mason are no longer members of First Baptist Church Tuscaloosa.
 I continue to pray for each of them".

 As governor, he served on the board of trustees for the colleges and universities of Alabama.
 He is also on the board of trustees of the Alabama Medical Education Consortium, which he helped to found.
 Bentley was the 2009 recipient of the Christian Coalition of Alabama's Statesmanship Award.

 In August 2015, Dianne Bentley filed to divorce Bentley, saying there had been an "irretrievable breakdown" in their marriage and that further attempts at reconciliation were impossible.
 Records of the divorce case were sealed, per a ruling on August 31, 2015, by County Circuit Judge Elizabeth Hamner.
 Governor Bentley had appointed Tuscaloosa County Circuit Judge Elizabeth Hamner to the bench and her current position in 2011.
 The divorce was finalized on September 29, 2015.